England does not have its own devolved parliament and so is entirely subject to the administration of the UK Government in Westminster.

 Metropolitan districts are subdivided into electoral wards.

 On 1 January 2011, the GSS Coding and Naming Policy was implemented.
-This policy led to the creation of a new, 9 character, coding system for all geographies held by ONS.
-For further information, please refer to the Code History Database (CHD).Back to table of contents
+This policy led to the creation of a new, nine character, coding system for all geographies held by ONS.
+For further information, please refer to the Coding and Naming Policy for UK Statistical Geographies.Back to table of contents

 In the Isle of Wight and several of the unitary authorities created as part of the Local Government Reorganisation in 2009, the equivalent areas are legally termed 'electoral divisions', although they are frequently referred to as wards.